National Lampoon, Inc.: Feature films

-After its purchase by J2 Communications in 1991, the National Lampoon franchise became predominately a name-licensing company, in which the company was paid for use of its brand on titles such as National Lampoon's Van Wilder, National Lampoon's Senior Trip, Dorm Daze, Blackball, and Barely Legal.
-Although this enterprise salvaged the company from bankruptcy, some believe it damaged the reputation of National Lampoon as a source of respected comedy.
+After its purchase by J2 Communications in 1991, the National Lampoon franchise became predominately a name-licensing company with no creative input, in which the company was paid for use of its brand on titles such as Loaded Weapon 1 (1993), National Lampoon's Senior Trip (1995), National Lampoon's Golf Punks (1998), Van Wilder (2002), Repli-Kate (2002), National Lampoon's Blackball (2003), and National Lampoon Presents: Jake's Booty Call (2003).
 When the company was purchased from J2 Communications, this practice was eventually discontinued.

+Under the new ownership, the company began to purchase independent films and release them under the distinctive title of "National Lampoon Presents".
+The first releases in this series were National Lampoon Presents The Beach Party at the Threshold of Hell and Electric Apricot: Quest for Festeroo, both released in 2007.

+Although these practices salvaged the company from bankruptcy, many believe it damaged the reputation of National Lampoon as a source of respected comedy.

-In June 2007 National Lampoon Inc announced its intention to finance, produce and distribute its own feature films.
-In an interview with the New York Times, Dan Laikin stated that "the company really had just been a licensing company in the ’90s.
-We were just licensing the name and we had no creative input.
-When I came in, we had to re-energize the brand and cut back on the licensing, because the only way to take control of the brand was to make sure that ultimately we put it on projects that we are proud of."
-Eventually, the company hopes to release four of its own films annually and acquire up to eight more for distribution.
-The first released was Ratko: The Dictator's Son.
+In June 2007, National Lampoon, Inc. announced its intention to finance, produce, and distribute its own feature films.

+In an interview with the New York Times, National Lampoon, Inc. CEO Dan Laikin stated that, "When I came in, we had to re-energize the brand and cut back on the licensing, because the only way to take control of the brand was to make sure that ultimately we put it on projects that we are proud of."
+Eventually, the company hoped to release four of its own films annually and acquire up to eight more for distribution.
+The first release was 2007's National Lampoon's Bag Boy, starring Dennis Farina and Brooke Shields.
-National Lampoon had also begun to purchase independent films and re-release them under the distinctive title of "National Lampoon Presents".
-The first in this series was National Lampoon Presents The Beach Party at the Threshold of Hell, which was released in 2007.

 Stage shows

 In the fall of 2007, National Lampoon revived the live sketch comedy variety show, National Lampoon's Lemmings for a nationwide theatrical tour.
-The show consists of a multimedia presentation of live sketches written and performed by the cast, which are integrated with related comedy videos.
+The show consisted of a multimedia presentation of live sketches written and performed by the cast, which are integrated with related comedy videos.

 In 2008, National Lampoon's Lemmings went into production with ManiaTV! on a half-hour web-based sketch comedy show.
 Notable cast members included Adam Devine, Blake Anderson, Kyle Newacheck and Anders Holm of Comedy Central's Workaholics fame, Jillian Bell, and Mark Gagliardi from Comedy Central's Drunk History and The Thrilling Adventure Hour.
-Both Lemmings and ManiaTV! have since been discontinued.
+Both Lemmings and ManiaTV! were later discontinued.

+In 2020, the company rebooted Lemmings as "Lemmings: 21st Century", which was scheduled to debut in a two-night engagement at Joe's Pub in Manhattan in March 2020 (right at the outset of the COVID-19 pandemic).
+Instead of spoofing Woodstock, the new stage play "tackle[d] modern festival culture through Downfall, a parody mash-up of corporatized events like Coachella and Bonnaroo."